 Public Relations IRL

 Another amazing benefit of PR is that it can engage potential customers who are already aware of your brand but haven't made a purchase just yet.
-Let's say there's a potential customer who saw your beauty brand featured on on Allure.com and they already follow your brand on Instagram.
+Let's say there's a potential customer who saw your beauty brand featured on Allure.com and already follows your brand on Instagram.
 They are past the Awareness phase and have shown some interest, so they are currently sitting in the Interest phase of the cycle.
-Another PR moment can push that potential customer into the net phase of their customer journey!
+Another PR moment can push that potential customer into the next phase of their customer journey!
 Perhaps you can focus on influencer marketing -- collaborating with content creators who have already earned the trust of your target audience and can advocate for your brand.

 PR can also act as a reengagement tool.
 Let's say you have a customer that purchased from you in the past but hasn't repurchased anything yet.
 When they see their favorite influencer talking about the luxurious new serum you just launched or hear you being interviewed on their favorite beauty podcast, the customer's interest in your brand can be reignited.
-It can inspire them to revisit your website or your social channels to engage with your brand, repurchase and increase their loyalty as a customer.
+It can inspire them to revisit your website or your social channels to re-engage with your brand, repurchase and increase their loyalty as a customer.

 Public relations is all about generating brand awareness among your target audience.
 It's a crucial piece of the overall marketing puzzle and when properly leveraged, public relations can encourage brand awareness, engagement and brand loyalty among potential customer.
 So remember, a PR team will help you get your name out there, but it's ultimately up to you and your other marketing pieces to make that sale.